saurav193/capstone_BIBA/doc/internal_report.md

 If, for a particular playground, back-to-back missing target values are followed by months for which the values are available, this might suggest that the playground was not in operation during the former months.
-In such cases, the missing values could be imputed with zeros.
+In such cases, the missing values could be imputed with 0s.
 In other situations, where the reason for the missing value is unclear or the true value cannot be inferred, it may be worth continuing to drop the entire observation.
 These scenarios demonstrate that there is no one-size-fits-all approach.